SlimeVR/SlimeVR-Docs-Site/src/diy/diy-straps.md

 - 50mm Slider Buckles

 Instructions:
-Cut a strip of material to length by wrapping it around the desired body part.
+Cut a strip of material to the desired length by wrapping it around the desired body part.
 Weave the strap through the normal buckle on both ends and instead of sewing the ends, weave them through the slider buckles (as seen in the picture).
 This allows the straps to be very adjustable and require no sewing.
 Sewing can still be done if the added strength/stability is desired.

 ## Smeltie's

-For Smelties straps the material ELA1300 was used, sadly this material isn't readily available outside of the EU and UK neighboring countries.
+For Smeltie's straps, the material ELA1300 was used.
+Sadly, this material isn't readily available outside of the EU and UK neighboring countries.
 This material can be found at LeDuc in Europe and various UK based stores.
 It is sometimes referred to as Elastic band for underwear/skirts.
-You can recognize it by the lack of longitudal lines in the material (most elastic bands just have a few rubber threads along the length of the material).
+You can recognize it by the lack of longitudinal lines in the material (most elastic bands just have a few rubber threads along the length of the material).

 These straps require the following materials: